 Unlock unparalleled growth opportunities in Turkey’s thriving economy by forming a Turkish joint stock company.
-Our expert team at Akkas Law Firm is your trusted partner in navigating the complexities of Turkish corporate laws and regulations.
+Our expert team at Akkas & Associates Law Firm is your trusted partner in navigating the complexities of Turkish corporate laws and regulations.

 With in-depth knowledge and vast experience, our lawyers ensure a seamless and swift company formation process, allowing you to focus on strategic business decisions.